scottgriffinm/whattheradio/README.md

 <img src="https://github.com/user-attachments/assets/e3457989-663f-45a2-8010-0b6eedd836cd" alt="headerlogo" width="800">

-A radio station hosting platform built with Express.

-Features a custom radio station builder, a discover page for all created stations, and free and paid tiers.
-Includes Stripe integration and AWS hosting and content delivery.

-Radio stations are created by uploading a radio mix and choosing a YouTube video.
-The radio station "streams" live by downloading the radio mix, then starting the audio and YouTube video relative to time.
+---

+An Express web app for building and sharing custom radio stations.

+Some features:

+- **A station builder** for uploading radio mixes and pairing them with YouTube videos.
+- **A discover page** to explore all created stations.
+- **Free and paid tiers**, with **Stripe integration** for seamless payments.
+- **AWS-powered hosting and content delivery** for reliable streaming.

+Stations "stream" by synchronizing the uploaded mix with a YouTube video, relative to the listeners current time.

 Hosted at [whattheradio.io](https://whattheradio.io)